 I have always loved games and when Ed approached me about this project, I was eager to help but knew it would be an enormous amount of work.
 We started in March of 2014, and with the Kickstarter live a year later, I can tell you it’s been a marathon of an experience.
 From the beginning we’ve used Google Docs to share and update task lists and most importantly a spreadsheet of all 120+ cards.
 This spreadsheet shows the card type, title, graphic description, body text, star value, and reward, and we have additional columns for comments and questions.
 When any item is highlighted, it means it needs attention either in the form if revisions or as a point of discussion.
 It would have been impossible to keep all that detail straight in any other way, and it even eliminates problems with multiple emails and keeping track of discussion threads.

 I am not a fan of InDesign even though it is an industry standard for creating multiple page documents.
 Instead, I use Illustrator and Photoshop exclusively.
 At first I thought all the cards and components would be created in Illustrator, but Photoshop proved more valuable in keeping all the design elements on each card in the exact same position from one to the next.
-I have a separate file for each card type, and within that I have a folder for each card.
+Plus there’s also a photoshop color wheel feature that’s available and I much prefer it compared to the other color wheels out there.
+I have a separate file for each card type, and within that, I have a folder for each card.